-Table 7: Interfaces and methods needed by the Cloud Offerings Advisory Tool the end user to choose from where to select their location Service Types List Retrieve a list of service types that are available to Service Providers when adding their services.
-Allows the end user to filter offers by service type when selecting their questionnaire Cloud Providers JSON RESTful Questionnaire List Retrieve a list of Questionnaires that can be chosen by the user to complete Questionnaire Provider JSON RESTful Match Gets details of offers that match the user's requirements based on the answers provided to the questionnaire Questionnaire Provider JSON RESTful Offer Detail Shows a detailed view of an offer in html Cloud Providers JSON RESTful
+Name of the API/methods Purpose of use Should be offered by Data format API format Countries List Retrieve a list of countries that are available to Service Providers when adding their services.
+Used as options for the end user to choose from where to select their location Cloud Providers JSON RESTful Service Types List Retrieve a list of service types that are available to Service Providers when adding their services.
+Allows the end user to filter offers by service type when selecting their questionnaire Cloud Providers JSON RESTful Questionnaire List Retrieve a list of Questionnaires that can be chosen by the user to complete Questionnaire Provider, Certification Authorities JSON RESTful Offer Detail Shows a detailed view of an offer in html Cloud Providers JSON RESTful